web_0310 copy.jpg

 • For general questions, concerns, or complaints regarding interviewer or employer conduct, connect with CDO’s Assistant Dean, Kelly Voight or another CDO Counselor who can provide guidance and advice on potential next steps, at all times guided by your goals and interests.
 Potential next steps may include simply debriefing about the situation and discussing your job search.
 With your consent, CDO can also contact the employer to discuss the issue and possible remediation steps.
 We encourage you to contact CDO even if you do not seek further action.
 CDO will hold these conversations in strict confidence.
 Because CDO counselors are Title IX mandatory reporters, we are obligated to report any incident of sexual misconduct to a Deputy Title IX Coordinator.

-• For questions, concerns, or complaints regarding sexual misconduct, contact a Deputy Title IX Coordinator for the Law School, Associate Dean Jennifer Cerny or Assistant Director Caitlin Dougherty.
+• For questions, concerns, or complaints regarding sexual misconduct, contact a Deputy Title IX Coordinator for the Law School, Associate Dean Jennifer Cerny or Associate Director Caitlin Dougherty.
 In addition, Yale’s Title IX Office provides an overview of reporting options, as well as guidance for initiating a report.

 • For questions, concerns, or complaints regarding equal opportunity, diversity and inclusion, and discrimination and harassment other than sexual misconduct, contact Associate Dean Jennifer Cerny in her capacity as Discrimination and Harassment Resource Coordinator (DHRC) for Yale Law School, or Diane Cornelius Charles, Director of the Office of Institutional Equity and Accessibility.
 These matters include, but are not limited to, discrimination based upon age, color, handicap or disability, ethnic or national origin, race, religion, religious creed, gender, marital, parental or veteran status, sexual orientation, gender identity, and gender expression.